cmmid/cmmid.github.io/topics/covid19/_posts/2021-06-11-quar-test-importation_risk.md

 #add the date at which post is updated (if applicable), in YYYY-MM-DD
 update: 2021-06-11

-#add optional hash-array with authors
+#add optional hash-array with authoR_s
-# see /_data/authors.yml for list of ids, or to add/edit an author
+# see /_data/authoR_s.yml for list of ids, or to add/edit an author
-# can add ncov-group as one author, will link to list of members
+# can add ncov-group as one author, will link to list of membeR_s
 # can set equal: X to show 'contributed equally'
 # can set corresponding: true to indicate corresponding author

-authors:
+authoR_s:
   - id: billy_quilty
     corresponding: true
   - id: tim_russell
   - id: sam_clifford
   - id: stefan_flasche
-  - id: collaborators_quar_test_importation_risk
+  - id: collaboratoR_s_quar_test_importation_risk
   - id: john_edmunds
   - id: ncov-group